dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 6. Validation Rules
 7. Validation Notifications

-The aggregate surveillance package meta-data is provided in several different configurations to show countries possibilities for configuration and to reduce conflicts when performing data exchange.
+The aggregate surveillance package meta-data is provided in several different configurations to show countries possibilities for configuration in their own context.
 This also allows countries to select the configuration options that are most relevant to their context.

 ## Diseases Covered